cgossain/FirebaseIdentity/README.md

 }
 ```

-This is implemented in the `SignedInViewController` in the included example app.
+This is implemented in the `SignedInViewController` in the included demo project.

 ### Account Deletion